-Walking along the Hverfjall Crater, after a steep climb along the slope, you experience a sense of wonder, ambulating around a long dead volcano.
-Alone in a vast, prehistoric landscape of basalt rocks and black soil, you feel the rocks and uneven ground below your feet.
-You feel the howling wind, blasting across a barren white sky.
-You feel the momentum of upward slopes and downward hills, working your feet and legs, until you arrive at a stunning northern vista, staring across Lake Myvatn and then further beyond, the mountains of Tröllaskagi.
-The vista is anchored by the majestic silhouette of the Vindbelgjarfjall across the lake.
-Then you make the long trek down…
+Walking along Hverfjall Crater, you'll climb a slope to a long-dead volcano.
+In a prehistoric landscape of basalt rocks and black soil, you'll feel the rocks and uneven ground below your feet, the wind blasting across a barren white sky, and the momentum of slopes and hills.
+You'll arrive at a stunning northern vista, staring across Lake Myvatn, the mountains of Tröllaskagi beyond, and Vindbelgjarfjall across the lake.
+Then you make the long trek down...

-Much like the ring road which outlines Iceland, the trek along Hverfjall Crater is a microcosm of the experience of traveling to Iceland – viewing and experiencing a breathtaking, panoramic landscape.
-Inspired by the form and experience of the tuff cone volcano, our coffee shop functions as a respite for weary hikers, both before and after their pilgrimage up to the crater’s edge.
-The circular form is inspired by the circumambulation of the crater, while the inward-facing pitch roof pays homage to the interior structure of the tuff cone crater.
+Our coffee shop is inspired by the form and experience of the tuff cone volcano and Iceland's ring road.
+It serves as a respite for weary hikers before and after their pilgrimage up to the crater's edge.
+The circular form is inspired by the circumambulation of the crater, while the inward-facing pitch roof pays homage to the tuff cone crater's interior structure.

-At the heart of the coffee shop is an open courtyard, with an Icelandic garden that serves as borrowed scenery of the visceral landscape.
-Much like the experience of walking along Hverfjall, visitors to the coffee shop circulate around this open space that frames the volcano in the distance.
-The building is divided into four quadrants, each providing a unique function along the visitor journey: coffee shop,restrooms, exhibition space, and a covered observation terrace.
+At the coffee shop's heart is an open courtyard with an Icelandic garden.
+Visitors circulate around this space that frames the volcano in the distance.
+The building is divided into four quadrants, each providing a unique function: coffee shop, restrooms, exhibition space, and a covered observation terrace.

 The project employs a simple and efficient modular wood frame structure.
 Two parallel mass timber beams form a cruciform opening at the center, and inward-facing glulam rafters bridge the square interior frame with the circular exterior wall.
 Large-format storefronts provide courtyard views from the coffee shop and exhibit.
 The three program spaces are modular components of similar dimensions, designed to be easily prefabricated before being transported to the site by truck.
 The building's exterior features a charred, dark gray cedar facade that relates to the black basalt grounds of the site, while the interior features warm, exposed cedar juxtaposed with rough stone furnishings and copper-toned metal highlights.